adobe/aepsdk-messaging-ios/Documentation/sources/content-card-ui/tutorial/customizing-content-card-templates.md

 ## Applying Customizations

 To apply the customizations to the content card templates, pass the customizer to the `getContentCardsUI` API.
-The customizer will be called for each content card template type that is recognized by the Messaging framework.
+The customizer will be called for each content card template type that is recognized by the Messaging extension.

 ```swift
 let homePageSurface = Surface(path: "homepage")